Digital-One-Health/digital-one-health.github.io/_pages/publications.md

 ## Group highlights

-**At the end of this page, you can find the [full list of publications and patents](#full-list-of-publications).
+**At the end of this page, you can find the [full list of publications](#full-list-of-publications).
 All papers are also available on [PURE](https://www.research.ed.ac.uk/en/persons/adrian-muwonge/publications/?type=%2Fdk%2Fatira%2Fpure%2Fresearchoutput%2Fresearchoutputtypes%2Fcontributiontojournal%2Farticle).**

 {% assign number_printed = 0 %}
 {% for publi in site.data.publist %}